 A PI study is usually carried out in two main phases: a phase where minimum energy consumption targets for process heating and cooling are determined, and a design phase.
 Whether on an individual unit, or on a broader, site-wide basis, the first phase of work is to quickly, but accurately, identify the scope for energy savings, prior to undertaking detailed design activities in the second phase.
 This phase is traditionally based on a heat and mass balance, produced from test run data, typical operating data, process simulations, or a mixture of these data sources.
+A simulation of the site processes and the water handling systems will normally be prepared if not already available, as this will be needed to verify the effect of proposed changes on the water balance and on the energy balance.
 The data required include process flow rates and temperatures, as well as heat loads across all major exchangers for a representative operating case.
 Where available, heat transfer coefficients are important for effective capital cost targeting, i.e., for determining the required investment costs to achieve in practice the identified energy-saving potential.
-(Small heat transfer coefficients will imply larger heat exchangers, and thus, larger investments, and vice-versa.)
+(Small heat transfer coefficients will imply larger heat exchangers, and thus, larger investments, and viceversa.)
 Economic data for steam and fuel costs, and acceptable investment criteria are also important.
 Where possible, meter readings may be used for cross-checking, and for reconciling conflicting data.